 And that's probably just a partial list — possibly more than a few items were left out.
 Plus, the center's facilities are rented for about four to eight weddings or other private events each year.
 It's a busy place.

-Whale & Jazz Festival in April and May includes concerts, jazz-related artwork, jazz films, information/education about whales, and the annual Chowder Challenge, which includes a traditional New Orleans jazz concert.
+Whale & Jazz Festival from April to June includes concerts, jazz-related artwork, jazz films, information/education about whales, and the annual Chowder Challenge, which includes a traditional New Orleans jazz concert.

 Gualala Fine Arts Fair on Memorial Day weekend in May brings artists and artisans who set up booths on the center's grounds.
 Many of the artists create pieces during this festival, which also includes music and food.